 The themes and insights gathered were used to draft a preliminary version of the enabling plan which will be further built upon and refined in the subsequent phases.

-Queen Mary is currently conducting a number of activities to further reflect on our public engagement practice, and listen to the needs of our communities.
-We are:
+Queen Mary conducted a number of activities to further reflect on our public engagement practice, and listen to the needs of our communities.
+We:

 The insight and feedback gathered will be used to finalise Queen Mary’s Public Engagement Enabling Plan.
 The final plan will be shared with the Professional Services Leadership Team and the Senior Executive Team for feedback and final sign off.